 polaris.serverUrl for Polaris URL.

 polaris.application.name for Polaris Application to use.
 Note that the specified application must exist on Polaris with appropriate entitlements.

+polaris.project.name for Polaris Project to use.
+Note that the specified project must exist on Polaris.
+If you set polaris.onboarding to true, Synopsys Bridge will automatically create the project in case it doesn’t yet exist on Polaris.

 polaris.assessment.types specifies the type of scan to be run: SAST or SCA or SAST,SCA.